datacarpentry/image-processing/_episodes/07-thresholding.md

 {: .python}

-Recall that we are working with a binary image at this point; every pixel in the image is either zero (black) or 255 (white).
-We want to count the number of white pixels, which is easily accomplished with a call to the `cv2.countNonZero()` function.
+Recall that we are working with a binary image at this point; every pixel in the image is either zero (black) or 1 (white).
+We want to count the number of white pixels, which is easily accomplished with a call to the `np.nonzero` function.
 Then we determine the width and height of the image, via the first and second elements of the image's `shape`.
 Then the density ratio is calculated by dividing the number of white pixels by the total number of pixels in the image.
 Then, the program prints out the